PhamVuHuyenTrang/Image_Retrieval/README.md

 # Image_Retrieval
 Computer Vision Capstone Project 20222\
-In this project, we build an efficient and accurate retrieval system of fashion products, utilizing Computer Vision and Deep Learning techniques.
+In this project, we build an efficient and accurate retrieval system of fashion products, utilizing Computer Vision and Deep Learning techniques.\
+**Image reranking**:
+**Object Detection** : We use YOLOv5 to detect fashion items in an image so that consumers can choose the item they desire to get similar images.
+The code for object detection training and demo can be found in Object_Detection folder of this repository.